The arcsin function

 Solving the Equation tan(θ) = c for θ

-by using arctan and Arctan
+by using arctangent and Arctangent

 to be c.
 Then finding that angle requires solving this equation